desultory/ugrd/docs/configuration.md

 When enabled, attempts to resume after hibernation if resume= is passed on the kernel command line.

+* `late_resume` (false) If true, the resume process will be handled in after cryptsetup/luks operations.
+This is required if the resume device is encrypted by LUKS, but has a small risk of filesystem damage if writes are performed
 * `strict_resume` (false) If true, the initramfs will fail to boot if resume= is not passed on the kernel command line or if the resume device cannot be found.

 ### Cryptographic modules